Table of Contents

 - Phones Enricher.
 It is used to get extra details about phone numbers extracted from Google Maps.
 It shows carrier types, and names and validates the phone numbers.

 - US Companies Data Enricher.
-This enrichment service allows you to collect more information about companies in the United States, such as the number of employees, sales volume, NAICS code, and etc.
+This enrichment service allows you to collect more information about companies in the United States, such as the number of employees, sales volume, NAICS code, etc.

 * The location must be in the United States for this service to work.